 For gliders, "horizontal" flight may be any line of reasonable angle, ascending or descending.
 The angle of the horizontal line into a figure may be different than the angle of the exit line from the same figure, but in all cases the angle of the line between figures must be constant (i.e., the exit angle of a figure must equal the entry angle of the subsequent figure).
 Level altitude figures, such as horizontal rolls and turns, may be flown at a constant (usually descending) angle to the horizon.
 If the angle of the line between figures or within a figure, such as horizontal rolls or turns, is not constant, a deduction for each and every change of angle will be applied.

-45 Degree lines 8.1.5 45 degree lines are flown and judged as 30 degree lines in glider Sportsman and Intermediate categories only.
-Snap Roll 8.4.1(e) Snap rolls need never be centered on their lines.
-However, there must be at least a visible line segment both before and after any snap roll.
-Slow Rolls 8.4.1(e) Slow rolls must always be centered on their lines.
-Super Slow Roll 7.3.1(i) The grading judge should only be concerned with the quality of the roll.
-The Chief Judge is responsible for the timing of super slow rolls.
+45 Degree lines 8.1.5

+45 degree lines are flown and judged as 30 degree lines in glider Sportsman and Intermediate categories only.

-Judge's Quick Reference - Glider
+Judge's Quick Reference